 NOTE—If dot11MultiBSSIDImplemented(19/0028r4) is true, 1  n  8 since the BSSID Index field in 9.4.2.73 (Multiple BSSID-Index element) indicates the number of BSSIDs in a multiple BSSID set.

-Change the 7th paragraph as follows:The Nontransmitted BSSID Profile subelement contains a list of elements for one or more APs or DMG STAs that have nontransmitted BSSIDs, and is defined as follows:
+Change the 7th paragraph as follows:

+A nontransmitted BSSID Profile carried in one or more the Nontransmitted BSSID Profile subelements across one or more multiple BSSID elements in the same frame contains a list of elements for the AP or the DMG STA with the corresponding nontransmitted BSSID(#21147), and is defined as follows:

-For each nontransmitted BSSID, the Nontransmitted BSSID Capability element (see 9.4.2.71 (Nontransmitted BSSID Capability element)) is the first element included, followed by a variable number of elements, in the order defined in Table 9-34 (Beacon frame body) for a non-DMG AP or Table 9-41 (DMG Beacon frame body) for a DMG AP.
+T(#21147)he Nontransmitted BSSID Capability element (see 9.4.2.71 (Nontransmitted BSSID Capability element)) is the first element included, followed by a variable number of elements, in the order defined in Table 9-34 (Beacon frame body) for a non-DMG AP or Table 9-41 (DMG Beacon frame body) for a DMG AP.

-The SSID element (see 9.4.2.2 (SSID element)) and multiple BSSID-index subelements element (see 9.4.2.73 (Multiple BSSID-Index element)) are included in the Nontransmitted BSSID Profile subelement.
+The SSID element (see 9.4.2.2 (SSID element)) and multiple BSSID-index subelements element (see 9.4.2.73 (Multiple BSSID-Index element)) are included.(#21147)

-The FMS Descriptor element (see 9.4.2.74 (FMS Descriptor element)) is included in the Nontransmitted BSSID Profile subelement if dot11FMSActivated is true for the BSS using this nontransmitted BSSID and if the Multiple BSSID element is included in a Beacon frame and if the TIM field element (see 9.4.2.6 (TIM element)) indicates there are buffered group addressed frames for this nontransmitted BSSID.
+The FMS Descriptor element (see 9.4.2.74 (FMS Descriptor element)) is included (#21147)if dot11FMSActivated is true for the BSS using this nontransmitted BSSID and if the Multiple BSSID element is included in a Beacon frame and if the TIM field element (see 9.4.2.6 (TIM element)) indicates there are buffered group addressed frames for this nontransmitted BSSID.

-The Timestamp and Beacon Interval fields, TIM, DSSS Parameter Set, IBSS Parameter Set, Country, Channel Switch Announcement, Extended Channel Switch Announcement, Wide Bandwidth Channel Switch, Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, HT Operation, VHT Capabilities, and VHT Operation, HE Capabilities, HE Operation, BSS Color Change Announcement, and Spatial Reuse Parameter Set elements are not included in the Nontransmitted BSSID Profile subelement; the values of these elements for each nontransmitted BSSID are always the same as the corresponding transmitted BSSID element values.
+The Timestamp and Beacon Interval fields, TIM, DSSS Parameter Set, IBSS Parameter Set, Country, Channel Switch Announcement, Extended Channel Switch Announcement, Wide Bandwidth Channel Switch, Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, HT Operation, VHT Capabilities, and VHT Operation, HE Capabilities, HE Operation, BSS Color Change Announcement, HE Extended Capabilities,(#20018) and Spatial Reuse Parameter Set elements are not included in the Nontransmitted BSSID Profile subelement; the values of these elements for each nontransmitted BSSID are always the same as the corresponding transmitted BSSID element values.

-When included in the Nontransmitted BSSID Profile subelement for this nontransmitted BSSID, the Non-Inheritance element (see 9.4.2.241 (Non-Inheritance element)) appears as the last element in the profile and carries a list of elements that are not inherited by this nontransmitted BSSID from the transmitted BSSID.
+T(#20018)he Non-Inheritance element (see 9.4.2.241 (Non-Inheritance element)) appears as the last element in the profile and carries a list of elements that are not inherited by this nontransmitted BSSID from the transmitted BSSID.

-Any element specific to the BSS or whose content is different from the transmitted BSSID is included in the Nontransmitted BSSID Profile subelement.
+Any element specific to the BSS or whose content is different from the transmitted BSSID.(#21147)

+Each Nontransmitted BSSID Profile subelement only contains elements for a BSS with a nontransmitted BSSID. (#21148)

 TGax editor: Change 9.4.2.73 as follows: (Track change on)